 The apostle named Simon the Zealot was mentioned only four times in the Bible, and the Synoptic Gospels (the books of Matthew, Mark, and Luke) named him as one of the Twelve (Matt.
-10:4; Mark 3:18; and John 6:15).
+10:4; Mark 3:18; and Luke 6:15).
 Readers find him again in the book of Acts (1:13) after the death of Jesus and his ascension to heaven where Simon and his fellow apostles gathered together to elect a replacement for Judas Iscariot.

 Quickly See 6000 Years of Bible and World History Together